 Field service is a well-established industry.
-However, with emerging modernization and digitization processes, the sector is transforming along.
+However, with rising modernization and digitization processes, the sector is transforming along.
 New technologies, techniques, and work tools are entering the field.
-Rising changes also affect the industry’s job market.
-Despite new occupations, skill sets and experience requirements for different field service positions also evolve.

 What Is a Field Service Engineer, and What Do They Do?